puzzle/ops-techlab-rancher/labs/12_hostpreparation.md

 #### Download RKE

-Open a Terminal in your web-based ide, or SSH into your userX-controller VM.
+Open a Terminal in your web-based IDE, or SSH into your userX-controller VM.
 You can download the [RKE Binary](https://github.com/rancher/rke/releases/tag/v1.0.0) from Github.

 Use the following commands: